jodaelliott/Quantum-Espresso-Introduction/gettingStartedOnScarf.md

     mpirun -np ${SLURM_NTASKS} pw.x -inp 'diamond.pwi' > 'diamond.pwo'

 Finally the <code>mpirun</code> command is used to execute the parallel job.
-Here <code>pw.x<code> is the part of the Quantum Espresso software suite that performs the DFT calculation.
+Here <code>pw.x</code> is the part of the Quantum Espresso software suite that performs the DFT calculation.
 It also has the associated option <code>-inp</code> which specifies where to read input from.
 Moreover, we use a <code>></code> to redirect the output into a new file <code>'diamond.pwo'</code>
+The variable <code>${SLURM_NTASKS}</code> is an environment variable that automatically contains the correct number of tasks we want to run with.